sammancoaching/website/learning_hours/small_steps/test_list.md

 Repeat with a second problem if there is time.

-Shopping Basket is a good problem for this.
+[Shopping Basket](https://emilybache.github.io/exercises/kata_descriptions/shopping_basket.html) is a good problem for this.
 There are perhaps half a dozen scenarios to think about and make into a list.
-MarsRover would also work, or Fractions or WordWrap.
+[MarsRover](https://emilybache.github.io/exercises/kata_descriptions/mars_rover.html) would also work, or [Fractions](https://emilybache.github.io/exercises/kata_descriptions/fractions.html) or MontyHall.